 FCRA registration is mandatory for any non-profit organization, trust, society, or Section 8 company that wishes to receive foreign donations for charitable, educational, religious, or social work purposes.
 Without this registration, an organization cannot legally accept foreign contributions, limiting its ability to raise funds from global donors.

-If you are eligible, get registered with the expert assistance of Udyog Suvidha Kendra
+Get registered with expert assistance from Udyog Suvidha Kendra for a smooth process

 The following types of organizations are eligible for FCRA registration: